 Usually, the rule is that you have to apply for those reimbursements by the end of the year.
 You don’t necessarily need to submit receipts before then, though.

-For instance, I am maxing out my dependent-care FSA benefits this year (because two kids in full-time care is no joke, people!).
+For instance, I am maxing out my dependent-care FSA benefits this year (because two kids in full-time care is no joke, people!)
 The $5,000 limit over the year amounts to $416 and some change each month.
-While I can apply for reimbursement once a month when I get paid, I don’t have to do so.
+While I can apply for reimbursement once a month when I get paid, I don’t have to.

 Instead, I could hold back on just two months’ worth of reimbursement.
 Then, I can claim them in mid-November, and the reimbursement would more than cover my holiday shopping needs.

 If you have a similar reimbursement account, you may be able to do the same thing.